TOAST-DOCS/SMS/zh/international-sending-policy.md

     + Limit the maximum number of authentication requests allowed for the same IP band or similar incoming numbers, or the rate at which they are sent per second, as appropriate.
     + Prevent messages that are being sent to similar number ranges (e.g., +1111111110, +1111111111, +1111111112, +1111111113, etc.) from being ingested consecutively.

-## Blocking by international SMS conversion rate
+## Sending Blocking based on international SMS conversion rate
 + In general, you consider a conversion to have occurred when a recipient takes an action after receiving your message, such as clicking a URL or entering a verification number.
 + The Block by international SMS conversion rate feature allows you to check whether recipients convert after receiving a message, increasing the reliability of your international SMS sending and strengthening your protection against abusive behavior.